EssRey/HsWfHelper/technical_limitations.md

 * no non-contact workflows can be migrated

 ## Things that haven't been tested or clarified yet
-* workflow extension actions untested
+* workflow extension actions mostly untested
 * all custom object dependencies are untested
 * all dependencies on custom timeline events are untested
 * there may be other custom dependencies that have not been tested (e.g. custom task types) that may result in additional nodes being migrated as placeholders only